szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Cloak of the Stars more useful (1561)

 Creating 6 darts is really unremarkable for a once-per-day effect.
 30 is far more interesting.
-Additionally, if you wear it, you become specialized in darts immediately (unless proficiency is higher) and gain a Save vs. Spell bonus of +2.
-Perhaps you don't need to sell it immediately anymore!
+Additionally, if you wear it, you are granted one extra proficiency point in darts immediately and a Save vs. Spell bonus of +2.

 ### Make Eyes of the Beholder better and grant immunity to matching rays (1570)